F1ME5/Pointers-practice/README.md

 The data structure is T** ptr[n]. this means an array of pointers to pointers.
 Each pointer (in this case) points to an array of pointers to T data.
 As a result, we got a matrix.
 Here we're using the two cases before mentioned.

 If you wanna take a look of classes, templates, macros, constructors, destructors and output flow operators, this program has some examples of those topics.
+That's all.
+I hope you like my work, feel free to ask anything you want and use this program as you want.